Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ![Gear](https://i.imgur.com/3X4Ybg1.png)

+Players and GMs are encouraged to consult official *Genesys* rulebooks for any other gear they may find useful in the setting.
+This section provides some description of the more important or particular items players may find themselves using.

 ---

 *Medicine Pouch*

 Wherever one looks, in its industry, streets, drinking establishments, New Crobuzon is a dangerous city, and as such its citizens require medical attention far more than certainly they would like.
-Those who cannot afford a family doctor must turn to simplier methods and items provided by small businesses scattered throughout most of the city.
-One such item is the simple medicine pouch containing the basics: perhaps a needle and threat for stitching, simple bandages, a small amount of ointment.
+Those who cannot afford a family doctor must turn to simpler methods and items provided by small businesses scattered throughout most of the city.
+One such item is the simple medicine pouch containing the basics: perhaps a needle and thread for stitching, simple bandages, a small amount of ointment.

 A medicine pouch allows characters to attempt to heal others using Medicine checks without the penalty usually incurred by doing so without medical equipment (the separate penalty for attempting to attend to your own injuries is not affected).